Dr William McGowan

 Chapters

 Fletcher S, McGowan W. 2023.
-The Neoliberal State: Then and Now Scott D, Sim J. Demystifying Power, Crime and Social Harm Palgrave Macmillan 9783031462139 Publisher Url Public Url
+The Neoliberal State: Then and Now Scott D, Sim J. Demystifying Power, Crime and Social Harm Palgrave Macmillan 9783031462139 DOI Publisher Url Public Url

 Jackson WH, McGowan W, Murray ET.
 2023.
 Criminological Artivism: Examining the Potential of Collaboration and Coproduction between Socially Engaged Art and Critical Criminology Canning V, Martin G, Tombs S. The Emerald International Handbook of Activist Criminology Emerald 9781802622003 DOI Publisher Url Public Url